whiterabbitGh0st/katelibby/README.md

 !fort     - Check your fortune

-!w        - Returns weather from underground weather
+!w        - Returns weather from underground weather,  !w only allows 500 calls a day and 10 a minute

 !giphy    -